Kaeytee/Vanguard-Cargo/mainapp/clientapp.md

-# Ttarius Logistics - Client App Backend Requirements
+# Vanguard Cargo - Client App Backend Requirements

 ## Overview

-This document provides comprehensive backend API requirements for the **Ttarius Logistics Client Application**.
+This document provides comprehensive backend API requirements for the **Vanguard Cargo Client Application**.
 This is a **cross-platform system** where:

 - **`mainapp/` directory**: Contains the client-side React/TypeScript application with Vite and Vitest
 - **Backend**: Spring Boot REST API with PostgreSQL database